 Wear OS 3’s user interface is a bit different from Wear OS 2’s.
 A swipe up from the watch face pulls up the all-apps drawer, while a swipe down shows your quick settings — just like your smartphone.
 Swiping left and right will shuffle through Tiles, which are glanceable screens of information from different apps and services.

 Google also claims apps launch up to 30% faster than they did on Wear OS 2.23, and battery life should be improved across the board as well.
 Speaking of apps, Google has already brought all-new redesigns of some of its most popular apps to Wear OS 3.
-A new Google Maps experience and YouTube Music are now available on Wear OS 3.
+Both a new Google Maps experience and a new YouTube Music are now available.

 Wear OS 3 is a major improvement, but there's still a lot we don't know about the future of the platform.